Free Walking Tour Berlin

 The Rich History of Berlin

-Berlin is a city steeped in history.
-From the Prussian era to the dark days of World War II and the Cold War, there are countless stories waiting to be told.
-As a tour guide, you have the unique opportunity to bring history to life for your visitors.
-Whether you are leading a tour through the Brandenburg Gate or explaining the significance of the Berlin Wall, your knowledge and storytelling skills will keep your audience engaged and captivated.
+Berlin is a history city.
+With stories from the Prussian era right through to the dark days of World War II and the Cold War there is so much to tell.
+Being a tour guide means you can make history come alive for your visitors.
+Leading a tour through Brandenburg Gate, or explaining the meaning of the Berlin Wall — you will know what to tell and how to tell it, how to keep your audience engaged and completely captivated.

 Tip: